Getting started on Leeds Observatory

 Click on the map on the homepage for a quick ward profile showing data from different themes.

 Themed profiles can be found by clicking on one of the icons on the homepage, or under the Themes menu.
-The Overview is Leeds level data.
+When you click on a theme, it shows an overview report with Leeds level data.
 For smaller geographical areas, click on ‘Profiles (local areas)’ and choose a geography.

 Understanding the geographies